2026 RBC Heritage odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 17 majors

 SportsLine's model simulated the 2026 RBC Heritage 10,000 times and revealed its surprising PGA Tour picks for Hilton Head

-Mattpatrick and Xander Schauffele are tied at +1500 as the second favorites.
-Russell Henley (+1600) and Cameron Young (+1800), both of whom finished tied for third at the Masters, are the only other golfers lower than +2000.
+Xander Schauffele is the second favorite at +1500, followed closely by Fitzpatrick at +1600.
+Russell Henley and Cameron Young, both of whom finished tied for third at the Masters, are together at +1800 on this week's PGA odds.
 Before locking in any 2026 RBC Heritage picks, be sure to see the 2026 RBC Heritage predictions and projected leaderboard from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.